dask/dask-yarn/docs/source/aws-emr.rst

 .. image:: /_images/cluster-widget.png
     :alt: Cluster widget in a Jupyter Notebook

-If you used our bootstrap action, and start your cluster with ``deploy_mode='local'``, the `dask dashboard`_ will also be available, and the link included in the cluster widget above.
+If you used our bootstrap action, the `dask dashboard`_ will also be available, and the link included in the cluster widget above.

 Shutdown the EMR Cluster